-That’s where dedicated PDF creators come in.
-These programs act like a printer driver, and enable you to create PDFs in any application that has a ‘Print’ option.
-That’s not all – a good PDF creator will also include handy features like the ability to split and merge PDFs, extract specific pages, and adjust security settings.
+That’s where dedicated PDF makers come in.
+These programs act like a printer driver, and enable you to make PDFs in any application that has a ‘Print’ option.
+That’s not all – a good PDF maker will also include handy features like the ability to split and merge PDFs, extract specific pages, and adjust security settings.
 Here’s our pick of the best.

-A premium PDF creator packed with options you didn't realise you needed, but can't live without
+A premium PDF creator packed with options you didn't realise you needed

 Bullzip Community Edition is a free home version of a business-oriented PDF creator.
-It looks smart, is well designed, and is packed with every tool you could possibly need for making your own PDFs.
+It looks smart, is well designed, and is packed with every tool you could possibly need for making your own PDFs (the Community Edition download is towards the bottom of the webpage, below the table).

 During setup, you’ll be prompted to install Ghostscript Lite, PDF Power Tool, and Xpdf (unless you already have them).
 There are checkboxes that can be unticked, but ignore these; these three tools are necessary for Bullzip to run.
 Once that’d done, you can start making PDFs immediately from any program with a Print option, or delve into Bullzip’s remarkably customizable settings menus.